regulus33/MidiFrame/dev_log.md

 THATS what we're going for.
 Think Bastl, think early Teenage Engineering

 Keep mind open to artist/engineers who are interested in collabing.

+# August 17th, 2020

+## Invoice Home

+Yesterday I went through all the closed issues in flutter back to early May and made sure all issues in Android have been implemented in iOS or acknowledged as not relevant.
+At the end of the day I worked on tests for Ratings, will continue and finish today.
+Today should submit version for review as 4.3.21